 5. Final words

-Building a culture of recognition allows you to provide regular feedback and rewards to the employees and teams that help your business succeed.
+Building a culture of recognition and appreciation allows you to provide regular feedback and rewards to the employees and teams that help your business succeed.
 By promoting this type of positive reinforcement, you will consistently note employee accomplishments and let people know how valuable they are.